Are you interested in growing your vegetables? If yes, then planting a vegetable garden should be high on your priority list.

 20. Be thankful

-Whether in a rural area or a busy city, gardening is a wonderful hobby.
+Gardening is a wonderful hobby whether in a rural area or a busy city.
 It teaches patience, persistence, responsibility, and creativity.
 Plus, the fresh foods you grow taste amazing.
 So take a moment to appreciate that you spend your days tending to the earth.

 Locate your garden in an area where you can see it regularly.
 Out of sight, out of mind applies to gardening.